 Email Cover Letter Sample and Tips

 Writing a hard copy cover letter is becoming less of the norm these days.
-This is because, more than ever, people are sending job application materials through job websites or via email.
-This includes submitting resumes and cover letters online.
+It is because, more than ever, people are sending job application materials through job websites or via email.
+It includes submitting resumes and cover letters online.

 When asked to submit your job materials (such as your resume and any other related documents) as an email attachment, the email itself acts as your cover letter.

 Here are some tips on how to write and send a quality email cover letter.

 First, before you start drafting your letter, make sure your email address is professional.
 Along with the subject line, your email address is the first thing the employer will see – it is your first impression.

 If you are using an informal address that you created years ago like email@example.com or firstname.lastname@example.org, it may be a good idea to open a new account specifically for communication between you and hiring companies.
 Get a new professional address that includes your first and last name, if possible.

 State Your Name and the Job in the Subject